-The MA Counseling Psychology Competency Exam (MACCE) is a competency-based examination, designed to evaluate the student's mastery of basic counseling skills.
-Each student is required to present, both orally and in writing, a case presentation of a psychotherapy client.
-The MACCE is taken during the final semester of Practicum, usually in the Spring or Summer Semester.
-Faculty evaluators assess the student's knowledge and skill regarding the foundations of counseling, and the student's ability to adequately manage a counseling session, and the student's ability arrive at an accurate diagnostic and case formulation based in a theoretical model.
+The MA Counseling Psychology Competency Exam (MACPCE) is a competency-based examination, designed to evaluate the student's mastery of basic counseling psychology skills.
+Each student is required to present a written case presentation and tape of their work with a psychotherapy client, and defend their presentation to faculty evaluators.
+The MACPCE is taken during the final semester of Practicum.
+Faculty evaluators assess the student's knowledge and skill regarding the foundations of counseling psychology, the student's ability to adequately manage a counseling psychology session, and the student's ability arrive at an accurate diagnostic and case formulation based in a theoretical model.
 Students are also evaluated on their ability to make and carry out appropriate and individualized treatment plans and specific interventions based on their case formulation.
-Students must pass the MACCE in order to be graduated.
+Students must pass the MACPCE in order to be graduated.